esamattis/sauna.reload/README.rst

 4. It forks a new child and lets it pass the loop

-5. Loads all your development packages invoking ``z3c.autoinclude``.
+5. Loads all your development packages invoking ``z3c.autoinclude`` (and fiveconfigure/metaconfigure for legacy packages).
 This is fast!

 6. And now every time when the watcher thread detects a change in development files it will signal the child to shutdown and the child will signal